New space telescope reaches final stop million miles out

 Besides making stellar observations, Webb will scan the atmospheres of alien worlds for possible signs of life.

+“Webb is officially on station,” said Keith Parrish, a manager on the project.
+“This is just capping off just a remarkable 30 days.”

-A sunshield as big as a tennis court stretched open on the telescope in early January, 1 1/2 weeks after the Christmas Day launch from French Guiana.
-The observatory’s gold-coated mirror — 21 feet (6.5 meters) across — unfolded a few days later.
+The telescope was launched from French Guiana on Christmas.
+A week and a half later, a sunshield as big as a tennis court stretched open on the telescope.
+The instrument’s gold-coated primary mirror — 21 feet (6.5 meters) across — unfolded a few days later.

+The primary mirror has 18 hexagonal segments, each the size of a coffee table, that will have to be painstakingly aligned so that they see as one — a task that will take three months.

+“We’re a month in and the baby hasn’t even opened its eyes yet,” Jane Rigby, the operations project scientist, said of the telescope’s infrared instruments.
+“But that’s the science that we’re looking forward to.”

-Monday’s thruster firing put the telescope into orbit around the sun at the so-called second Lagrange point, where the gravitational forces of the sun and Earth balance.
-The 7-ton spacecraft always faces Earth’s night side to keep its infrared detectors as frigid as possible.
+Monday’s thruster firing put the telescope in orbit around the sun at the so-called second Lagrange point, where the gravitational forces of the sun and Earth balance each other.
+The 7-ton spacecraft will loop-de-loop around that point while also circling the sun.
+It will always face Earth’s night side to keep its infrared detectors as frigid as possible.

 At 1 million miles (1.6 million kilometers) away, Webb is more than four times as distant as the moon.